mayank1101/mayank1101.github.io/_posts/2025-12-23-understanding-feedforward-backpropogation.md

 ### The Power of Simplicity

-What's remarkable is that these simple principles—matrix multiplication, activation functions, and gradient descent—scale to create systems that can:
+What's remarkable is that these simple principles, weight initialization, matrix multiplication, activation functions, and gradient descent can scale to create systems that can:

 - Generate human-like text (GPT-4)
 - Recognize objects in images (CNNs)